Avashist1998/Avashist1998.github.io/content/about.md

 ![Abhay Vashist, the profile image](https://raw.githubusercontent.com/Avashist1998/Avashist1998.github.io/main/static/images/profile.jpg)

-I am experienced in HTML, CSS, Java, Matlab, Python, and Solidworks.
+I am experienced in HTML, CSS, Java, Matlab, Python, and SolidWorks.

 I am also proficient in coding SQLite databases and create Django bases web application.
-I also have experience working with microcontrollers as PID for a system and to filter incoming singles.
+I also have experience working with micro-controllers as PID for a system and to filter incoming singles.
 I have also developed a user interface for multiple application in iOS and Android using android studio and Xcode.